willowec/lightwand/docs/notebook.md

 In their example schematic, both $R_1$ and $R_2$ are on the order of 10k - 100k, so we will follow suit here.
 As $V_f$ of our shottky diode is 0.55V typical, we want $V_{OUT} = 5.55$.
 After some trial and error, it was found that with $R_1 = 15k\Omega$ and $R_2 = 51k\Omega$, the output of the boost converter would be $V_{OUT} = 5.5528V$, and after the boost converter a voltage of $V_{SYS} = 5.0028V$ would be supplied to the rest of the circuit.

+## 2024/03/05

+### Software issue resolved

+(it was a hardware issue).
+The ADXL343 placed on the protoboard has not been salvaged yet, but the issuw was the spare was simply a bad solder connection between Vin and the rest of the board.